Giray18/airflow_snowflake_etl_task_gaming/README.md

-# data_engineering
+# Data_engineering activites by AIRFLOW and Snowflake
-This Repo contains activities related to ELT, data warehouse creation and advanced analytics by Spark framework (PySpark on Databricks)
+This Repo contains activities related to ETL, data warehouse creation and advanced analytics by Airflow Dags (SQL and Python used as script)

 # Task:
 There are table definitions which has structure of source tables without any data sample only DDL sql script is available and can be found at files with name 'test_tables 1.sql'.